mrepoDev/AlinSpace.Arguments/README.md

 ## Custom validation rules

-There are two ways custom validation rules can be added.
+There are two ways to add custom validation rules.

 ### Predicate Function

-The easier way is to simply pass a predicate function:
+The trivial way is to simply pass a predicate function:

 ```csharp
 bool MyPredicateFunction<TArgument>(TArgument argument)